parallelchain-io/pchain-client-cli/README.md

 ```

 ### Get Transaction with receipt
-In [Submit Transaction to ParallelChain](#submit-transaction-to-parallelchain) section, after you successfully make transaction on ParallelChain, you should receive the transaction hash (tx_hash) in response.
+In [Submit Transaction to ParallelChain](#submit-transaction-to-parallelchain) section, after you successfully make transaction on ParallelChain, you should receive the transaction hash (tx_hash) in the response.
 This hash is the identity of your transaction.
-You can always retreive the transaction details with/without receipt by the transaction hash.
+You can always retrieve the transaction details with/without receipt by the transaction hash.

 Command:
 ```sh